-The 7MB Run is held in April, before the humidity picks up and the heat builds.
-It also starts at 7:30 a.m. before the sun gets more intense.
+The 7MB Run is held in March or April, before the humidity picks up and the heat builds.
+It also starts at 7:20 a.m. before the sun gets more intense.
 At this time of day, the gentle breeze coming off the water adds a warm, yet refreshing caress to those competing in the short event.

 Efforts are made to hold the race early so it has minimal impact on traffic as well as on a runner's health.
 However, everyone needs to remember they are in the tropics.
 If they aren't used to the sultry conditions of the Florida Keys, they may feel the affects of the weather rather quickly.

 Everyone needs to keep alert and pay attention to important warning signs signaling heat stroke, heat exhaustion, or muscle cramps.
 Symptoms include dizziness, lack of sweating, redness, nausea, cramping, goose bumps on chest or arms, and the inability to think or speak clearly.

 These warning signs cannot be taken lightly.
 If you begin to have any of these symptoms, stop the race immediately, get out of the way of the other runners, sit down with your head between your knees, and keep an eye and ear open for emergency vehicles.
 ER personnel travel in the eastbound lane keeping a watch out for injured or ill runners.